 Clearly, all or most of these elements could be included in any case study, so it’s really a question of emphasis, and time.

-If you feel inclined to develop some case studies, be sure to read these essential tips.
-And while you’re there, download the case study checklist and template.
+If you feel inclined to develop some case studies, be sure to read these essential tips on how to create case studies to fatten your pipeline.